parneet-2123/Friend_Next_Door/README.md

-# FriendNextDoor
+# Ai Therapist
-FriendNextDoor is an AI-powered mental health platform, which connects users with empathetic 3D avatars to discuss concerns in a safe, private space.
+Ai Therapist is an AI-powered mental health platform, which connects users with empathetic 3D avatars to discuss concerns in a safe, private space.
 Users can get tailored guidance on anxiety, stress, depression, and more.

 ## Setup Steps
 The app is divided into 2 folders, the main website (FRIEND-NEXT-DOOR) and the App to render Avatar (AVATAR)